OpenSaasAU/keystone-nextjs-auth/packages/keystone-auth0-profile/README.md

 - [Contributing](#contributing)

 ## About
-This uses NextAuth.js (https://next-auth.js.org/) project to add social auth to Keystone-6 (https://keystonejs.com/).
-Primary testing has been done with Auth0, happy for others to test other providers/give feedback or send through a PR.
+This uses NextAuth.js (https://next-auth.js.org/) project to add social auth and a profile page to Keystone-6 (https://keystonejs.com/).
+TODO: The roadmap for this package is to then sync information back to auth0 and include account linking via the management API (https://auth0.com/docs/users/user-account-linking).

 ## Adding to your project

-Add package by `yarn add @opensaas/keystone-nextjs-auth` then add the following to your `keystone.ts`:
+Add package by `yarn add @opensaas/keystone-auth0-profile` then add the following to your `keystone.ts`:

 Add import...